-Under the influence of the current accountability trend, The New York State School Boards Association aligned its methodology of evaluating superintendents and school boards to the HEDI matrix (right, used by NYSED to evaluate the school staff).
+Under the influence of the current accountability trend, The New York State School Boards Association (NYSSBA) aligned its methodology of evaluating superintendents and school boards to the HEDI matrix.
+(A sample of the matrix as used by NYSED is below).
 The 18-page evaluation guidelines are available on the association’s website.
-The guidelines evaluate more aspects than the HEDI matrix.
-There are fields dedicated to quality of the community-school board relationship and the ethics—culture—of the school board and the superintendent.
+The NYSSBA guidelines evaluate more aspects than the matrix.
+The association added fields dedicated to the quality of the community-school board relationship and the ethics—culture—of the school board and the superintendent.
 But right at the opening, the guidelines mention they are not binding.
 Why?

 Pictured below are parts of a school board meeting agenda and the minutes set next to each other.
 In the agenda, the communication with the public stopped after the item V (like Victor).
 But in the minutes, the “reporting” took place—adding items W, X, Y, and Z. The public was unable to review the items.

 Adding items to the agenda at the meetings—circumventing the public—has been a norm in Malverne UFSD community for a long time.
 It was documented, for example here and here.
 The fact that it became a norm can be attributed to the process how the school community has been selecting and preparing prospective candidates for the school board.

 Several times per year, the school board members and administration invite few individuals to meetings and debrief them on policies and initiatives.
 All school board members who were elected in the past decade were recruited from this “by-invitation” group.
 Yet the process of getting the prospective school board members accustomed to circumventing the public is not the only negative impact.
 The private meetings also affect the community involvement.
 The regular, “public” BOE meetings are, usually, attended by 2 or 3 persons and in 11 out of 12 meetings the reported public participation is “none.”
 As can be noticed in the minutes.